babyboomer53/Lesson-6/README.md

 Considering that I was reusing code that was likely already rigorously tested, I wasted a lot of time on those unit tests.

+Wow!
+I ended up with two methods with the same name!
+The only thing distinguishing them is their parameter lists.
+I did not know that would work!